Vuxz123/ecs/README.md

 }
 ```

+## Performance Snapshot

+On the reference machine used for our published benchmarks (`results-11-52-14-11-2025.txt`):

+- **1,000,000 entities created in ~151 ms.**
+- **Full read/write passes over 1,000,000 entities in ~13–15 ms.**
+- **Parallel queries ~3.8× faster than sequential** on large worlds (1,000,000 entities: ~23.6 ms → ~6.2 ms).
+- **Batched structural changes ~1.6–1.7× faster** than per-entity add/remove at 100,000 entities.
+- **EntityCommandBuffer up to ~10× faster** than per-entity mutation in heavy workloads at 10,000 entities.

+These numbers are measured from the real `ecs-benchmark` module against the same APIs you use.
+See `docs/BENCHMARKS.md` for tables and details.

 ## Feature Highlights
 - Archetype + True SoA layout with zero-copy component handles (see `IMPROVEMENTS.md`)
 - Annotation processor drives codegen + automatic registration via `GeneratedComponents`